GML-FMGroup/mllm_number_sense/README.md

 | Qwen2-VL-2B | 31.85 | 24.94 |
 | 👀 **Random** | 24.76 | 25.54 |
 |  |  |  |

-🎯 **We have released a full suite comprising 1,901 [validation samples](https://huggingface.co/datasets/BLINK-Benchmark/BLINK), the [prompt](https://huggingface.co/datasets/BLINK-Benchmark/BLINK) we used, and [model predictions](eval/saved_outputs) for the baselines tested in our paper.
-However, the 1,907 test questions are available without their answers.** You can submit your model's predictions for the **test set** on **[EvalAI](https://eval.ai/web/challenges/challenge-page/2287/overview)**.

 ## Disclaimers